 Were there any struggles you didn’t anticipate when shooting models and client work?

 Definitely.
-When I first starting shooting models or client work, I noticed something was different.
-The photographs were not turning out well, because I was so nervous and my thoughts became jumbled when shooting.
-When taking self-portraits, I have all the time I need to sit and concentrate and plan out the perfect Angle, lighting situation, and settings.
-I can take as many photos as I need until I have the perfect shot because I don’t have someone sitting and waiting.
+When I first starting shooting models and doing client work, I noticed something was different.
+The photographs weren’t turning out well because I was so nervous and my thoughts became jumbled when shooting.
+When taking self-portraits, I have all the time I need to sit and concentrate and plan out the perfect angle, lighting situation, and settings.
+I can take as many photos as I need until I have the perfect shot because I don’t have someone sitting and waiting for me.
 I don’t feel like I am wasting someone else’s time.
-It’s kind of like talking over the phone versus sending an e-mail.
+It’s kind of like talking on the phone versus sending an email.
 A person has to be quick with his response on the phone, whereas he could sit for five minutes in front of his computer ensuring that he words his response perfectly.
 In case you were wondering, I usually don’t answer the phone.

 Do you plan to continue shooting self-portraits?

 Absolutely.
 At least until I become too old and fat to do so.
 Part of why I love photography so much is actually the modeling aspect.
-I enjoy being a part of the scene immensely, playing a character, portraying emotions that are often so alien to me.
-I think my best work is my self- portraiture.
+I enjoy being a part of the scene, playing a character, portraying emotions that are often so alien to me.
+I think my best work is my self-portraiture.

 What would your advice be to someone interested in starting a 365?